-The effective date (fiscal years ending June 30, 2022 and later) for Governmental Accounting Standards Board (GASB) No. 87, Leases (GASB 87) is soon approaching.
+The effective date (fiscal years beginning after June 15, 2021) for Governmental Accounting Standards Board (GASB) No. 87, Leases (GASB 87) is soon approaching.
 Here are five steps to take now toward implementing the new accounting rules and financial reporting requirements for government leases.

 GASB Statement No. 87 is available for free download on the GASB website.